-And that’s because Big G typically throws lavish events at independent venues when it’s announcing new hardware, so we think it’s more reasonable to assume that it’s going to demonstrate the power of Google Assistant at MWC 2018.
+Big G typically throws lavish events at independent venues when it’s announcing new hardware, so we didn’t expect too much from Google at MWC.

 Huawei at MWC 2018

-Bruce Lee, Huawei’s VP of Smartphones, revealed last year that Huawei will “probably” launch all future flagships at Mobile World Congress – and recent leaks would lead you to believe that will taking the wraps off Huawei P20 at the gathering.
+Bruce Lee, Huawei’s VP of Smartphones, revealed last year that Huawei will “probably” launch all future flagships at Mobile World Congress – and recent leaks would’ve led you to believe that it’d be taking the wraps off the Huawei P20 at the gathering.

-But it would appear that isn’t going to be the case as the firm has since sent out invitations to a standalone event it’s holding in Paris on March 27, where it’s expected to announce not only the flagship Huawei P20, but also the Huawei P20 Lite and Huawei P20 Plus.
+But that hasn’t been the case, and the firm already sent out invitations to a standalone event it’s holding in Paris on March 27.
+That’s where it’s expected to announce not only the flagship Huawei P20, but also the Huawei P20 Lite and Huawei P20 Plus.

 Related: Huawei P11

 We’d thought that we’d be seeing LG unveil its next flagship, the LG G7, at this year’s Mobile World Congress, but recent reports poured cold water on that idea.
 Apparently, LG is rebuilding the G7 from scratch and the handset might not see light of day until April.

 Instead we got an upgraded LG V30 successor, the LG V30S ThinQ.
 From what we’ve seen, none of the original’s issues are fixed; the specs are merely upgraded a little.
 Oh, and it has a name straight from the mid-noughties.